February 21, 2023

 CERATOPHYLLANAE - MYROTHAMNANAE 2 Ceratophyllaceae and Buxaceae.

-DILLENIANAE, SAXIFRAGANAE, VITANAE 3 Peridiscaceae, Crassulaceae and Haloragaceae.
+DILLENIANAE, SAXIFRAGANAE, VITANAE 2 Peridiscaceae and Crassulaceae.

 SANTALANAE, BERBERIDOPSIDANAE, CARYOPHYLLANAE 9 Coulaceae, Basellaceae, Aizoaceae, Talinaceae, Phytolaccaceae, Plumbaginaceae, Achatocarpaceae, Cyrillaceae and Tetrameristaceae.